 David Sibley’s paintings connect millions of people with the lives of birds.
-His delight and skill in observing and portraying birds culminated in The Sibley Guide to Birds, now in its second edition.
+His delight and skill in observing and portraying birds culminated in The Sibley Guide to Birds.
 [Song of Canyon Wren]

 “I spent years in the field, just traveling and birding and sketching.
 Just doing pencil sketches – getting to know the birds – learning the shapes and the postures and the general patterns.
 [Cooing of Morning Dove]

 The drawing was so important to me, that there was never any question in my mind of continuing on to paint the birds.
 It’s how I study the birds.

 And when I go into the studio to paint, I have my sketches, I gather together all the photographs I can find, I’ve already visited museums and looked at specimens and taken notes on those…but what I try to put into the painting is sort of a synthesis of all of the things that I’ve seen, all the things that I’ve learned.
 It’s the impression of many experiences.”
 [Song of Townsend’s Warbler]